Skip to Main Content

 Access

-Material from the Margaret Lasica Collection must be requested for viewing via the Cultural Collections Reading Room
+Material from the Margaret Lasica Collection can be requested for viewing at the Southbank Library service desk or via the Cultural Collections Reading Room

 Viewing hours for the Cultural Collections Reading Room.